 Should I travel clockwise or counter-clockwise around Taiwan?

 It doesn’t really matter.
 Clockwise feels more natural to me, but others have said the opposite.
 One thing I like about clockwise is that at the end of your trip, you can take the High Speed Rail to Taoyuan station and get to the airport on the Airport MRT.
-The you don’t need to go back to Taipei again at the end of your trip.
+Then you don’t need to go back to Taipei again at the end of your trip.
 So this avoids backtracking and makes the clockwise route a little more efficient.

 How many days do I need for Hualien, Sun Moon Lake, and Alishan?